spaceflint7/bluebonnet/README.md

 ## Usage

 For more information about using Bluebonnet, please see the [USAGE.md](USAGE.md) file.
 That document also records any known differences and deficiencies, compared to a proper .NET implementation.
+To use Bluebonnet in Android Studio, see [USAGE-ANDROID.md](USAGE-ANDROID.md).